elgopher/yala/README.md

 * even though your module will be independent of any specific logging implementation, you still have to import `github.com/jacekolszak/yala/logger`.
 This package is relatively small though, compared to real logging libraries (about ~240 lines of production code) and it does not import any external libraries.
+* yala is optimized for the ease of use (both for the developer who logs messages and for the developer writing adapter).
+It is not optimized for performance, because this would hurt the user experience and readability of the created code.